franklintendo/holiday-mad-libs/README.md

 # Holiday Mad Libs

-This project is a React-based app where users can enter in words and then choose a holiday-based story with their words implemented. <a href="https://franklintendo.github.io/holiday-mad-libs/">Link to project</a>
+This project is a React-based app where users can enter in words and then choose a holiday story with their words implemented. <a href="https://franklintendo.github.io/holiday-mad-libs/">Link to project</a>

 ![Image of welcoming screen](./screenshots/welcome.png)